ACCOUNTING ENTRIES

 CR: Assets

-The proceeds or the sales realized on the a/c of it sale and investment will be utilized in the purchase of the new assets.
+The proceeds or the sales realized on account of its sale and investment will be utilized in the purchase of new assets.

 CR: Bank